-OnStar cannot perform Remote Door Unlock or Stolen Vehicle Assistance after the vehicle has been off continuously for an extended period of time without an ignition cycle.
-To find out the duration of time that applies for the vehicle, contact an OnStar Advisor by pressing O or calling 1-888-4ONSTAR.
-If the vehicle has not been started for an extended period of time, OnStar can contact Roadside Service or a locksmith to help gain access to the vehicle.
+OnStar cannot perform Remote Door Unlock or Stolen Vehicle Assistance after the vehicle has been off continuously for 10 days without an ignition cycle.
+If the vehicle has not been started for 10 days, OnStar can contact Roadside Service or a locksmith to help gain access to the vehicle.